sampson-chen/sack/README.md

 Additional features / functionalities to be implemented:

 - Implement support for other editors (emacs, sublimeText etc)
+- Implement high-light for vim for the searchword when following a shortcut
 - Functionality for deleting a profile
 - Functionality for searching for multiple directories
 - Check that the user has ~/bin in their path